denysy1/lifts-tracker/README.md

 - **Autoregulation**: Automatically adjusts your training max based on AMRAP performance to ensure sustainable progression.
 - **Deload Scheduling**: Deload weeks are automatically triggered when performance metrics indicate a need for recovery.
 - **Leader and Anchor Blocks**: Implements the 5/3/1 Forever block programming for structured progression (this is turned off by default).
 - **Adaptive increment tuning**: each cycle the app looks back at your last N AMRAP results and can shrink or grow your base increment automatically
+- **Data Backup & Restore**: Export your complete training history to a JSON file for safekeeping, and restore from backup when needed.
 - **Offline Functionality**: Works offline after installation and behaves like a native app.

 ## Mobile Installation Instructions